Bit-Sahil04/Isometric-Minesweeper/README.md

 # Isometric-Minesweeper
 A twist on a classic game, made in Pygame. <br>
-Contribution, Criticism and Feedback is welcome
+Contribution, Criticism and Feedback is appreciated.

 ## Launching
 You can run the game directly from start.py or from the .exe in the standalone folder.